 The remaining catch has been taken as bycatch of fisheries for hoki and other middle depths species from the Snares Shelf and southern Chatham Rise.
-Some large catches reported from this area between 1990 and 1996 are likely to be errors in the TCEPR database (Table 21).
-Most of the catch has been made in the months July to October, but less than half of the effort was made during this period.
+Most of the large catches reported from this area are likely to be due to positional errors in the TCEPR database (Table 20).
+We plan to develop additional error checking algorithms to examine these errors in more detail prior to the 2015 assessment.